0%

 // --- Authentication Routes (Simplified Example) ---

-// In a production application, this 'users' array must be replaced with a persistent database.
+// ALERT: In a production application, this 'users' array is a *mock*.

 const users = [];